klapligehesten/esp32_mg_web/README.md

 2. Flash the esp32.
 3. Connect to the open wifi access point ESP32_<esp32_mac_address>
 4. Connect to 192.168.4.1 in a browser.
+5. Choose Upload and upload files in main/relay_gpio/html.
-5. Configure to wifi AP or Client.
+6. Go back to Config and configure the wifi AP or Client.
-6. Upload the test html/js/css files by running ./upload <esp_ip_adr>
 7. Test the app in a browser: http://<esp_ip_adr>/relay.html
 8. Enjoy :-)

+You can push the EN (gpio 0) to bring the esp32 into open AP mode.

 All contributions are welcome!!